jenhausu/3rd-Party-Library-for-iOS/README.md

 * [MJExtension](https://github.com/CoderMJLee/MJExtension) : he fastest, most convenient and most nonintrusive conversion between JSON and model.
 Your model class don't need to extend another base class.
 You don't need to modify any model file.
 Nonintrusive, convenient.
 * [EasyMapping](https://github.com/EasyMapping/EasyMapping) : An easy way to unmarshall a Dictionary of attributes (which came from JSON, XML or just a NSDictionary) into a Class and vice versa.
 * [json-framework](https://github.com/stig/json-framework) : JSON (JavaScript Object Notation) is a light-weight data interchange format that's easy to read and write for humans and computers alike.
 This framework implements a strict JSON parser and generator in Objective-C.
+* [PPJSONSerialization](https://github.com/PonyCui/PPJSONSerialization) : PPJSONSerialization is a Swift JSON Helper Library, it helps you to convert JSON string to Swift Class.
+* [Decodable](https://github.com/Anviking/Decodable) : Swift 2 JSON parsing done (more) right

 ### Others
 * [SWXMLHash](https://github.com/drmohundro/SWXMLHash) : Simple XML parsing in Swift